Planning your 1-year nanny review

-Time goes so quickly.
-For busy moms juggling family life, work and every other thing, looking back at the past year of your family's life may feel a bit like a blur.
+Time goes so quickly when you're a busy parent juggling kids, work, life and every other thing.
+Looking back at the past year of your family's life may feel a bit like a blur.
 Hopefully, the nanny you hired one year ago has been a huge help in keeping it all together.

 It's customary at the one-year mark to set a nanny review and lock in a new contract for the coming year.
 Every family has a different priority list, but here are some standard talking points.

-Your nanny will likely wish to discuss a raise and other potential changes to her compensation package, particularly if the list of her responsibilities will be growing or changing.
-It makes sense to look at your budget and know what you can afford, prior to discussing a pay raise.
-Other alterations in your nanny's responsibilities should be noted in the contract as well.
+Your nanny will likely wish to discuss a raise and other potential changes to their compensation and benefits package, particularly if the list of their responsibilities will be growing or changing.
+It makes sense to look at your budget and know what you can afford prior to discussing a pay raise.
+Other alterations in your nanny's responsibilities should be noted in the nanny contract as well.

 If you don't have a contract, make one now.
 Here's a sample nanny contract to get you started.